dear Advisor: should i PIVOT?

 Then ask them to join the waitlist for the offer and record the waitlist opt-in.

-Roll-out to a small % of the ideal audience see what you’ve built in Step 5
+9. Share experiment selectively, to a small % of the ideal audience see what you’ve built

 Please note: In practice, the majority of companies tend to make the offer available to everyone -- and may not have monitoring in place to see if something went wrong.
 We’ve all been there: trying to buy something online, but can’t actually complete the process because of broken links -- and go elsewhere.